Danvenrit/jegyzet-jegyzetek/_notes/infoemeltangol/Structure of the computer.md

 		- The host performs all tasks, the terminal just issues them
 	- Peer-to-Peer
 		- All machines are servers and workstations in one
+---
 - ### Network topologies
-	- Bus
+	- Bus (looks a lot like a bus's row, and each seat being a computer on the left and right)
 		- Each PC is connected to a single central cable
-	- Ring
+	- Ring (basically a circle of computers)
 		- The transportation medium forms a circle
 		- Data packet travels around until it reaches the receiving PC
 		- No problem in the event of a single break
 		- No central unit
 		- Double ring equals higher reliability
-	- Star
+	- Star (has a centre point which is the switch, and each computer is a connection node to the central unit)
 		- Central unit (HUB)
 			- Everything passes through it
 		- In the event of a line break only one machine is disconnected from the network
 		- Efficient but expensive
-	- Tree
+	- Tree (looks like a family tree going from top and multiplying to the bottom)
 		- Each machine can only be reached on one route
 		- In case of a break the whole network can be interrupted
+---
 ### Tools needed for creating a network
 - Server
 	- High performance, high capacity machines running continuously, providing services